anuragkalra/eaze-growth-engineer/README.md

 We've included all of the boilerplate to get started with this project using [create-react-app](https://github.com/facebookincubator/create-react-app), feel free to use this structure if you'd like.
 If you'd prefer a different project structure, go ahead and make any changes you like.

+### Submission Instructions

+Via Email: Please send us a link to a public Github repo of your solution code base.
+Do not send an attachment.
+Send us a write up of your A/B test via a Google Drive link, a Dropbox Paper link, or a link to a Markdown file in your Github repo.

 ### Evaluation

 The app should run on any computer by running `npm install` and `npm start`.